supurloop/ssf/README.md

   11. A 32-bit CCITT-32 CRC interface.
   12. A SHA-2 hash interface.
   13. A TLV encoder/decoder interface.
+  14. An AES block encryption interface.
+  15. An AES-GCM authenticated encryption interface.

 To give you an idea of the framework size here are some program memory estimates for each component compiled on an MSP430 with Level 3 optimization:
 Byte FIFO, linked list, memory pool, Base64, Hex ASCII are each about 1000 bytes.